 I sometimes see people refer to neural networks as just “another tool in your machine learning toolbox”.
 They have some pros and cons, they work here or there, and sometimes you can use them to win Kaggle competitions.
 Unfortunately, this interpretation completely misses the forest for the trees.
 Neural networks are not just another classifier, they represent the beginning of a fundamental shift in how we write software.
 They are Software 2.0.

-Visual Recognition used to consist of engineered features with a bit of machine learning sprinkled on top at the end (e.g., SVM).
-Since then, we developed the machinery to discover much more powerful image analysis programs (in the family of ConvNet architectures), and more recently we’ve begun searching over architectures.
+Visual Recognition used to consist of engineered features with a bit of machine learning sprinkled on top at the end (e.g., an SVM).
+Since then, we discovered much more powerful visual features by obtaining large datasets (e.g. ImageNet) and searching in the space of Convolutional Neural Network architectures.
+More recently, we don’t even trust ourselves to hand-code the architectures and we’ve begun searching over those as well.

 Speech recognition used to involve a lot of preprocessing, gaussian mixture models and hidden markov models, but today consist almost entirely of neural net stuff.
 A very related, often cited humorous quote attributed to Fred Jelinek from 1985 reads “Every time I fire a linguist, the performance of our speech recognition system goes up”.